Swamy-s-Tech-Skills-Academy-AI-ML-Data/calmmindbot/README.md

 ## 🤝 Contribution Guidelines

-We welcome contributions to CalmMindBot!
+We welcome contributions to CalmMind!
 To contribute:

 1. **Fork the repository** on GitHub.
 2. **Clone your fork** to your local machine.